SvetlinZarev/coding-challenges/leetcode/1300 - 1399/1306 - Jump Game III.md

 ### BFS

-We can treat the array like a graph and do a BFS to check if can reach any node with a value of 0.
+We can treat the array like a graph and do a BFS to check if we can reach any node with a value of 0.

 ```rust
 use std::collections::VecDeque;